IS-UMK/lemkis/concurency/processes/producer_consumer_problem.md

 # Task

 The task involves workers producing and consuming units of a specific type.
+Implement this task using processes in c++.
 Below is the detailed explanation:

 ---